jpederson/Squirrel.js/README.md

 ### Contributing

-To contribute, you'll need [nodejs](http://nodejs.org/) and [Grunt](http://gruntjs.com/) installed.
-Fork and clone the repo, then visit the directory in the terminal and type `npm install`.
+To contribute, you'll need [NodeJS](http://nodejs.org/) and [Grunt](http://gruntjs.com/) installed.
+Fork/clone the repo, then visit the directory in the terminal and type `npm install`.
 After that you can simply run the `grunt` command to watch the files in the project.
 It'll automatically lint, test, compile, and minify the plugin files so you can just code.

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)